 TD Stadium's 8,000 person seating capacity is home the Western Mustangs football team and has also hosted the Canada Summer Games, Pan Am Field Hockey Championships, World Transplant Games, World Lacrosse Championships and the Special Olympics Canada Summer Games.
 Surrounding the field is an eight-lane, 400-m mondo track.

 Mustangs Field and Alumni Field are the two newest athletic facilities to be built on Western campus.
-Constructed as part of the 100th Anniversary of Western Mustangs Athletics, these state-of-the-art fields are located next to TD Stadium and at the time of constructions were the only two fields in North America to feature Edel Grass, providing optimal playing surface for athletes.
+Constructed as part of the 100th Anniversary of Western Mustangs Athletics, these state-of-the-art fields are located next to TD Stadium and at the time of construction were the only two fields in North America to feature Edel Grass, providing optimal playing surface for athletes.
 Both fields have lights, scoreboards, and seating for 600.
 Thompson Arena, Thames Hall, Alumni Hall, and the Western Student Recreation Centre Pool are other campus venues capable of hosting events.

 Western University TD Stadium